Privacy Policy

 - Marketing-site analytics cookies (tryordinary.com only):

-_oct— first-party visitor identifier on tryordinary.com, ~2-year retention.
-Not set for visitors in the EU/EEA, UK, Switzerland, or Brazil (see Section 2.6). -
+- A first-party visitor-identifier cookie with ~2-year retention.
+Not set for visitors in the EU/EEA, UK, Switzerland, or Brazil (see Section 2.6).

-_oct_s— short-lived session cookie, 30-minute sliding window.
-Used to group page views into analytics sessions.
+- A short-lived session cookie with a 30-minute sliding window, used to group page views into analytics sessions.
 Not set for strict-region visitors.

 - Storefront attribution persistence — the Shopify storefront pixel writes a 90-day localStorage record on the visitor's device containing first-touch and last-touch UTM parameters.
 This is what lets us attribute a purchase to the marketing source that originally drove the visit, even when the buyer comes back later.
 This persistence is gated by the visitor's analytics-consent state as exposed by Shopify's consent API; when analytics consent is declined, no long-lived record is written.